 A Brief History of the OKR Model

-OKRs didn’t spontaneously arrive on the scene out of nowhere, they evolved from Peter Drucker’s 1954 invention, the MBO (Management By Objective) model.
-The MBO model has a “black and white” success criteria; objectives are typically set annually or quarterly and you either achieve them or you don’t.
+OKRs didn’t arrive on the scene out of nowhere – the idea evolved from Peter Drucker’s 1954 invention, the MBO (Management By Objective) model.
+The MBO model has a “black and white” success criteria; objectives are typically set annually or quarterly and you either achieve them, or you don’t.
 With the MBO performance objective model, “almost there” is one in the same with “not even close.”

 Hewlett-Packard was an early adopter of the MBO philosophy and declared it an integral part of The HP Way.
 “Overall objectives are clearly stated and agreed upon,” Bill Packard explained, “Which gives people the flexibility to work toward those goals in ways they determine best for their own areas of responsibility.”